-- You have a single instance of Splunk Enterprise that acts as an indexer and deployment server.
+- You use a single instance of Splunk Enterprise that acts as an indexer and a deployment server.

-- You have a self-service Splunk Cloud deployment and have configured the universal forwarder as a deployment client.
+- You use a Free Trial Splunk Cloud Platform deployment and have configured a universal forwarder to connect to the Splunk Cloud Platform instance as a deployment client.

-If you have multiple machines in your Splunk deployment that perform indexing, then this page is not useful.
-See About deployment server and forwarder management in Updating Splunk Enterprise Instances to learn about the deployment server and how to use it to manage forwarder configurations to send to multiple indexers.
+If you have multiple machines in your Splunk deployment that perform indexing, then this page isn't useful.
+Instead, see About deployment server and forwarder management in Updating Splunk Enterprise Instances to learn about the deployment server and how to use it to manage forwarder configurations to send to multiple indexers.

-If you have a managed Splunk Cloud deployment, then this page is not available.
-Instead, you can install a deployment server on-premises to synchronize forwarder configurations so that you do not have to configure forwarders manually.
+If you have a Splunk Cloud Platform deployment, then this page isn't available.
+Instead, you can install an on-premises deployment server to synchronize forwarder configurations so that you don't have to manage forwarders manually.

 To use the Forward Data page to configure data inputs, you must configure at least one forwarder as a deployment client.
-If you have not configured a forwarder as a deployment client, the page notifies you that no deployment clients have been found.
+If you haven't configured a forwarder as a deployment client, the page notifies you that no deployment clients have been found.

-To configure a light or heavy forwarder as a deployment client, see Configure deployment clients in the Updating Splunk Enterprise Instances manual.
+To configure a heavy forwarder as a deployment client, see Configure deployment clients in the Updating Splunk Enterprise Instances manual.

 You can define server classes and add forwarders to those classes.
 Server classes are logical groupings of hosts based on things such as architecture or host name.

-This page only displays forwarders that you configured to forward data and act as deployment clients to this instance.
-If you have not configured any forwarders, the page warns you of this.
+This page displays forwarders that you configured to forward data and act as deployment clients to this instance.
+If you haven't configured any forwarders, the page advises you of this.

 - In Select Server Class, click one of the options.

-- New to create a new server class, or if an existing server class does not match the group of forwarders that you want to configure an input for.
+- Click New to create a new server class, or if an existing server class doesn't match the group of forwarders for which you want to configure a data input.

-- Existing to use an existing server class.
+- Click Existing to use an existing server class.

 - In the Available host(s) pane, choose the forwarders that you want this instance to receive data from.
 The forwarders move from the Available host(s) pane to the Selected host(s) pane.